Myocardial Abscess

 Imaging Studies

-In the past, most cases of myocardial abscess were found during autopsy; however, detection of myocardial abscess can now be achieved antemortem using multiple noninvasive imaging modalities, including transthoracic echocardiography (TTE) and transesophageal echocardiography (TEE), indium In 111 radionuclide scintigraphy, computed tomography (CT) scan, and magnetic resonance imaging (MRI).
+In the past, most cases of myocardial abscess were found during autopsy; however, detection of myocardial abscess now can be achieved antemortem using multiple noninvasive imaging modalities, including transthoracic echocardiography (TTE), transesophageal echocardiography (TEE), indium-111 (111In) radionuclide scintigraphy, computed tomography (CT) scan, and magnetic resonance imaging (MRI).

 Transthoracic echocardiography

-TTE helps evaluate patients in whom endocarditis or myocardial abscess is suggested clinically.
-Findings frequently allow the morphologic confirmation of infection and increasingly aid in making decisions regarding management.
+Transthoracic echocardiography TTE helps evaluate patients in whom endocarditis or myocardial abscess is suggested clinically.[13]
+An echocardiographic evaluation in all patients suspected of having an intracardiac or pericardial infection, including those with negative blood culture findings, should be performed.
+Findings frequently allow the morphologic confirmation of infection and aid in making decisions regarding management.

 According to Ellis et al (1985), the following 5 criteria are 86% sensitive and 88% specific for myocardial abscess:[14]

-Walker et al report a rare case of a myocardial abscess in valvular endocarditis that was difficult to assess with 2-dimensional TTE; however, real-time 3-dimensional contrast TTE allowed visualization of the full extent of the defect and its precise anatomical location, prior to successful surgical resection.[14]
+Walker et al report a rare case of a myocardial abscess in valvular endocarditis that was difficult to assess with 2-dimensional TTE; however, real-time 3-dimensional (3D) contrast TTE allowed visualization of the full extent of the defect and its precise anatomical location, prior to successful surgical resection.[15]
+3D echocardiography results in improved spatial resolution of the cardiac structures, allowing for better images of abscess and other complications such as vegetations and valvular deformities.
+[13]

 Transesophageal echocardiography

-Although many patients with NVE involving the aortic or mitral valve can be adequately assessed using TTE, TEE with color flow and continuous pulsed Doppler is the state-of-the-art technique.
+Although many patients with NVE involving the aortic or mitral valve can be adequately assessed using transthoracic echocardiography (TTE), TEE with color flow and continuous pulsed Doppler is the state-of-the-art technique.
 Doppler and color-flow Doppler or contrast 2-dimensional echocardiography helps optimally define fistulas and abscess pockets and extensions.
-See the image below.

 View Image